Asus: Republic of Gamers

-The Ultimate Force (TUF)
+The Ultimate Force

-The Ultimate Force is a brand used by Asus since about 2010.
-The TUF Gaming brand is for Asus affordable, mid-range gaming products.
+The Ultimate Force (TUF) is a brand used by Asus since about 2010.
+The brand is for Asus affordable, mid-range gaming products focusing on performance and durability.

 Sound cards

 Asus released its first sound card, the Xonar DX, in February 2008.
-The Xonar DX was able to emulate the EAX 5.0 effects through the ASUS GX software while also supporting Open AL and DTS-connect.
-In July 2008 ASUS launched the Xonar D1, which offered largely similar features to the Xonar DX but connected to the motherboard through the PCI interface instead of the PCI-E ×1 connection of the Xonar DX.
-ASUS then released the Xonar HDAV 1.3, which was the first solution enabling loss-less HD audio bit streaming to AV receivers.
+The Xonar DX was able to emulate the EAX 5.0 effects through the Asus GX software while also supporting Open AL and DTS-connect.
+In July 2008 Asus launched the Xonar D1, which offered largely similar features to the Xonar DX but connected to the motherboard through the PCI interface instead of the PCI-E ×1 connection of the Xonar DX.
+Asus then released the Xonar HDAV 1.3, which was the first solution enabling loss-less HD audio bit streaming to AV receivers.

 In May 2009, Asus launched the Essence ST sound card, targeted at high-end audiophiles, and featuring 124 dB SNR rating and precision audio clock tuning.
 In the same month, Asus refreshed the HDAV family by releasing the HDAV 1.3 slim, a card targeted for HTPC users offering similar functionality to HDAV 1.3 but in a smaller form.
-During Computex 2010, ASUS introduced its Xonar Xense, an audio bundle composed of the Xense sound card and a special edition of the Sennheiser PC350 headset.
-In August 2010, ASUS released the Xonar DG sound card targeted at budget buyers and offering 5.1 surround sound support, 105 dB SNR rating, support for Dolby headphone and GX 2.5 support for emulating EAX 5.0 technology.
+During Computex 2010, Asus introduced its Xonar Xense, an audio bundle composed of the Xense sound card and a special edition of the Sennheiser PC350 headset.
+In August 2010, Asus released the Xonar DG sound card targeted at budget buyers and offering 5.1 surround sound support, 105 dB SNR rating, support for Dolby headphone and GX 2.5 support for emulating EAX 5.0 technology.

-ASUS VivoPC line
+Asus Vivo PC line

 Asus entered the box-PC market with the Vivo PC line in November 2013.
-ASUS VivoPCs come without a pre-installed Windows operating system.
+Asus Vivo PCs come without a pre-installed Windows operating system.

-On 23 October 2013 ASUS launched two models of VivoPCs in India.
+On 23 October 2013, Asus launched two models of VivoPCs in India.
 VivoPC was initially announced with Intel Celeron processor equipped VM40B model.
-But in India, the company released VivoPC along with a new model called VC60 which is equipped by Intel Core series processors.
+But in India, the company released VivoPC along with a new model called VC60 which is equipped with Intel Core series processors.